We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 © Wade Griffith

-Brenda Kelly from iqcontainerhomes has been dreaming of living in a shipping container home since she was 13, and she has been modelling and creating designs for shipping container homes for as long as she can remember!
+Brenda Kelly from iqcontainerhomes has been dreaming of living in a shipping container home since she was 13.
+She has been modelling and creating designs for shipping container homes for as long as she can remember!

 In answer to your question, I thoroughly researched prior to embarking on my first container home so I’m not sure there’s anything I wish I knew that I didn’t.
-However, this was a non-consented model.
+However, this was a non-consented model that, due to its size, didn’t require council permission.

-If I was building a larger home that requires council consent and I wish I knew more about the application process for a building permit!
+Building a larger home that requires council consent I would wish to know more about the application process for a building permit!

 Hope that helps!